OriginalGoku/MontyMate/resources/readme.md

 - environment endpoints that differ between dev/staging/prod
 - customer data or logs

-Those belong in environment configuration (or secret management), not shipped defaults.
+Keep shipped defaults clean and portable; load secrets from the environment or secret management tooling.